Epilogue – Leave-taking

 Disclaimer: I do not own any rights for the worlds or characters in Harry Potter.
 Those rights are owned by Scholastic Publishing Inc and J.K.
 Rowling.
 I do own the rights to my original characters depicted here, in as far as they differ from the worlds created by J.K.
 Rowling.

 The days that followed were like floating on a cloud.
-Harry was more popular than ever, and he had friends throughout the school.
+Harry was more popular than ever, and seemed to have friends throughout the school.
 He and Draco passed their exams, and Harry was quite pleased to note his potions score was his second highest, after transfiguration.
 Even Crabbe and Goyle – who hadn't done nearly as much studying, and often had no patience for learning at all, it seemed – had passed, and would be returning with them next year.

-Snape sent a notice that he would talk breifly to each of the Slytherins to give them advice on what to expect the next year, and while Harry wasn't exactly looking forwards to his 'interview', even the thought of Snape's biting comments couldn't deflate his enjoyment of the end of the year.
+Professor Snape sent a notice that he would talk briefly to each of the Slytherins to give them advice on what to expect the next year, and while Harry wasn't exactly looking forward to his 'interview', even the thought of Snape's biting comments couldn't deflate his enjoyment of the end of the year.

 Draco wouldn't tell him precisely what Snape had said during his interview, even though Harry pestered him when he returned looking rather thoughtful.

-When it was Harry's turn, he entered Snape's office and took a seat without saying anything, wishing he could be anywhere else but here, but determined not to let the Potions Professor know how uncomfortable he was.
+When it was Harry's turn, he entered Snape's office and took a seat without saying anything, wishing he could be anywhere else, but determined not to let the Potions Professor know how uncomfortable he was.